koji-kojiro/module.h/README.md

 # module.h
 ## Overview
-**module.h** is a header-obly library contains an implementation of simple module system for C programming language.
+**module.h** is a header-only library contains an implementation of simple module system for C programming language.
+This is quite experimental library.
+So, use at your own risks.

 ## Usage
 ### Creating a module